 Patagonia is mostly known for its breath-taking glacial landscape.
 However, further to the east, a different, Mars-like scenery awaits.

-Not many travellers have this hidden gem on their itinerary, as you can enter the site with certified guides only.
+Not many travellers have this hidden gem on their itinerary, as you can only enter the site with certified guides.

 Good to know: Usually, you can book the trips directly with your accommodation.